Skip to main content

 Amplifies: 901.21, 901.22, 901.23

-(A) The open enrollment application period as set by the local sponsor shall not exceed ninety days.
+(A) The open enrollment application period for the easement purchase program as set by the department shall not exceed ninety days.

 (B) Application shall be made on a form approved by the director.
 The application must contain, but is not limited to, the following information: